kbass40/PPA-1/README.md

 pip install -U pytest

-How to run on Linux python3 -m pytest {test file}
+How to run on Linux python3 -m pytest {test file} (can omit test file to run all tests)